-- 1. External Reset input on MCLR pin, if enabled
+- 1. External Reset input on MCLR pin, if enabled.

-- 2. BOR Reset, if enabled
+- 2. Brown-out Reset (BOR), if enabled.

-- 3. POR Reset
+- 3. Power-on Reset (POR), if enabled.

-- 4. Watchdog Timer, if enabled
+- 4. Watchdog Timer, if enabled.

-- 5. Any external interrupt
+- 5. Any external interrupt.

-- Interrupts by peripherals capable of running during Sleep (see individual peripheral for more information)
+- Interrupts by peripherals capable of running during Sleep (see individual peripheral for more information).